-The RopDeleteMessages operation deletes one or more messages from a folder. messages that do not exist, have been moved elsewhere, are open with read/write access, or are currently submitted MUST NOT be deleted. messages deleted with this ROP are soft deleted.
+The RopDeleteMessages operation deletes one or more messages from a folder.
+Messages that do not exist, have been moved elsewhere, are open with read/write access, or are currently submitted MUST NOT be deleted.
+Messages deleted with this ROP are soft deleted.

-If the call is being processed asynchronously, a RopProgress response can be returned instead of the RopDeleteMessages response.
+If the call is being processed asynchronously, the server can return a RopProgress response to indicate that the operation is still processing, or it can return a RopDeleteMessages response to indicate that the operation has already completed.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

-The complete syntax of the RopDeleteMessages request and response buffers is specified in [MSOXCROPS] section 2.2.3.11.
+The complete syntax of the RopDeleteMessages request and response buffers is specified in [MS-OXCROPS] section 2.2.3.11.
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].